 The premise: there’s a special witch (of similar relation to the Tooth Fairy) that only “works” on Halloween, she’s called the Switch Witch – and she likes to collect candy from children.
 Your child trades their bag of collected Halloween candy for some other treat – maybe a toy from the store, or a diet-compliant goodie (or some other special gift you arrange).
 They can switch their junk for bling!

 Depending on your child’s Halloween expectations, you may want to have some treat ready upon arriving back home (from trick or treating).
 This way they get something immediately, and can still exchange their entire bag with the Switch Witch.
 Some quick snack ideas are: a GFCF chocolate square, decorated banana ghosts (idea from Pinterest last year), or other diet-compatible treat.

 If your child (or you!) will be tempted by each candy put into their Halloween bag, consider bringing along a natural lollipop during trick or treating.
-This photo from last year is when my daughter triumphantly unwrapped a lollipop, and stole a lick.
+This photo from several years ago when my daughter triumphantly unwrapped a lollipop, and stole a lick.
 She quickly put it back in her plastic pumpkin candy collector, for exchange with the Switch Witch later, but that stirred the idea of coming prepared – since in-the-moment temptation can be strong.

 Kids can anticipate an upcoming opportunity for a treat or special gift, so be sure to arrange this at least a day or so beforehand.
 Create your own Switch Witch story and work out your child’s “deal” for exchanging their collected candies.
 I’ve already reminded my daughter twice that the Switch Witch is going to trade her candy for a toy, so she has no expectation (and hopefully no temptation) of eating the junk herself.